2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/dynamic-data/dynamic-entity-html.md

 1. Wrap in a `<div>` tag
 1. Add some helper classes to the `<div>` tag to ensure proper styling
-1. Add a toolbar to edit the value
+1. Add a toolbar to edit the field
 1. Change all the images in the wysiwyg to be responsive, lazy-loaded and multiple resolutions
+1. Automatically process [InnerContent](xref:Basics.Cms.InnerContent.Index) just like the [IRenderService](xref:ToSic.Sxc.Services.IRenderService)

 > [!TIP]
 > In future, other field types will also receive special treatment,